Butt Augmentation

 What is butt augmentation?

 Time can be unkind to the body, especially the buttocks – the only body part we sit on.
 Furthermore, many people just don’t have the round shapely butt they want because of genetics, fluctuations in weight, pregnancy, or poor tissue elasticity.
-Either way, those who wish to sport rounder, fuller buttocks may want to consider butt augmentation surgery with implants.
-Gluteal augmentation, also known as “buttock augmentation” may be done in several ways:
+Either way, those who wish to sport rounder, fuller buttocks may want to consider butt augmentation.
+Butt augmentation is a cosmetic surgical procedure aimed at enhancing the size and shape of the buttocks.

-• Buttocks implants – silicone prostheses are surgically placed into the buttocks
+• Buttocks implants: Silicone prostheses are surgically placed into the buttocks.

 Cost of butt augmentation